Remote Control (The Tubes album)

 Remote Control is the fourth studio album released by the Tubes.
 This was their first to be produced by Todd Rundgren (the other being 1985's Love Bomb).
 It is a concept album about a television-addicted idiot savant.

 Background

-Producer Todd Rundgren suggested that the next work be a concept album.
+Producer Todd Rundgren suggested to the band that their next work be a concept album.
 Lead singer Fee Waybill sketched out a storyline based on his favorite book, Being There by Jerzy Kosinski.
 "It wasn't an original concept," he admits, but "I tried to make it more contemporary."
 Rundgren encouraged the musical adaptation, and thrust himself into the project, as was his style: "Every song has so much of him," marveled Prairie Prince.

+There are two versions of the song "Prime Time".
+Rundgren initially recorded it with Re Styles as the lead vocalist, but at the behest of Fee Waybill, edited it into a duet featuring both Styles and Waybill.
+The latter version, which also has slightly rearranged choruses, is what appeared on the original album and single, while the original version with just Styles debuted on the compilation album T.R.A.S.H.
+(Tubes Rarities and Smash Hits), in 1981.

 Packaging

 The cover of Remote Control depicts a baby watching the popular game show Hollywood Squares in a specially made "Vidi-Trainer".
 The back cover is the show's game board with eight members of the Tubes each sitting in different squares.
 The lower right corner square remained unoccupied with the band's name on the front; the eight members crammed into this same square for a photo that was later used for the compact disc release of this album.
 (Three members of the band – Waybill, Spooner and Steen – appeared as panelists on the actual game show in the late 70s.)